 YouTube is excellent for creating brand awareness, acquiring leads, and increasing conversions.
 On the flip side, TikTok is suitable for creating a buzz about your brand, products, trends, or social activities.

-Whether you’re sold on creating a YouTube or TikTok video, Promo.com has everything you need to boost your online presence on both platforms.
+Whether you’re sold on creating a YouTube or TikTok video, Promo.com’s Video Maker has everything you need to boost your online presence on both platforms.
 Once you discover how easy-to-use it is, you might not even have to choose.
+Try our other handy tools as well such as our lyric video maker and Snapchat video editor if you’re thinking to venture off into other social platforms, too.

 One price, unlimited content for all social media channels.
 Create videos, gifs and ads with 110M+ premium photos and videos, custom text styles and one-click branding